 Following the success of the pilot the program, Leave It was rolled out city-wide over the next 2 ½ years.
 Leave It was funded by Redland City Council for three and half years.
 During this time a 40% reduction in koala deaths from dog attacks was observed.
 This is just one example demonstrating how programs can be built in partnerships with communities.

 In 2021 Vanessa Salamone, Renata Anibaldi, Melissa Dalley, Jeremy Larsen and Brooklyn Downes piloted a social marketing in Canberra, ACT applying CBE™ to reduce the amount of leaves entering ACT waterways.
 People living in the ACT joined the collective diverting 200,000 litres of leaves out of stormwater drains.

 This work is funded by ACT Government.
 The Leaf Collective was co-created with ACT residents and experts working on water quality, waste removal, composting and much more.
 You can read more about how The Leaf Collective Autumn 2021 pilot was co-created here.

-Our work continues and this summer we are running a further pilot based on research completed late in 2021.
 You can explore program elements realised after co-creation by exploring our project website.
 You can also follow us on Facebook to watch how our work continues to unfold.

 Over the past ten years Social Marketing @ Griffith has worked on a host of different issues realising many positive changes.
 Our work has positively impacted ten’s of thousands of lives for the better and it has prevented koala fatalities from dog attacks.
 In addition to watching the Leaf Collective program unfold in real time, you can look back at how we have used CBE™ in other projects.
 We provide a roadmap outlining the activities that occurred in first time program development and implementation across each stage of the three step CBE™ process in our forthcoming Social Marketing Quarterly paper.
 We hope that it helps you to advance your change projects as well.